 • TR 2.1.
-Encourage the County to continue to provide transportation for elderly and disabled residents within the municipality.
+Encourage the County to continue providing transportation for elderly and disabled residents within the municipality.
 While the County currently administers two programs, these programs should periodically be assessed so that the needs of the area elderly and disabled residents are being addressed.

 - Assess current transportation programs and needs. - TR 2.2.
 Encourage the availability of taxi/medi-van/minivan types of services for elderly and other transportation-dependent residents.
-Currently the County is providing service to the elderly and disabled residents of the area.
-However, there may be other transportation-dependent residents whose needs are not being addressed.
+Currently the County provides service to the elderly and disabled residents of the area.
+However, there may be other transportation dependent residents whose needs are not being met.
 This may include people who do not own a vehicle or who do not want to rely on the County program.

-- Identify system gaps in service providers. - TR 2.3.
+- o Identify system gaps in service providers. - TR 2.3.
 Increase ride sharing for work, shopping, and other trips.
 Sharing rides for work, shopping and other trips benefits the environment and makes economic sense.
-Commuting to Oshkosh or the Appleton area for work or shopping does occur.
+Commuting to Oshkosh, Appleton and other areas for work does occur.
 "Park and ride" lots should be strategically located to benefit the residents of the area.